simonbejdak/ticsy/README.md

 npm install
 npm run build
 ```
-Next, create a new database in your DB system and modify the following entries in the .env file (located in the root of the folder) to match your database configuration:
+Next, create a new database in your DB system and modify the following entries in the .env file (located in the root folder) to match your database configuration:
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1